Inspiring Wellness, One Smile at A Time

 It’s also a good idea to take steps to manage stress outside of the dentist’s office and prevent jaw clenching.
 Not sure where to start?
 Check out a guided meditation app on your phone, or simply set aside some time for general relaxation in the lead-up to a dental appointment.

-See a Dentist About TMJ Pain
+See a Dentist About TMJ Pain Today

 Our team at Inspire Dental Wellness is committed to helping you manage your TMJ, whether it’s caused by dental work or is more of an everyday problem.
 We offer TMJ therapy that helps you get on the path to a pain-free life.
-We’ll also work with you to reduce stress before, during, and after your dentist appointment, and we can guide you on gentle movements that will mitigate the risk of jaw tightness following dental work.
+We’ll also work with you to reduce stress before, during and after your dentist appointment, and we can guide you on gentle movements that will mitigate the risk of jaw tightness following dental work.

-Please contact us today to schedule an appointment at our clinic in Orland Park.
+You deserve a dental experience that supports your total well-being.
+If your TMJ pain lingers or interferes with eating, speaking or sleeping, contact us today to schedule an appointment at our clinic in Orland Park.

 Scroll to Top